blw043/nesmus3/README.md

 ## Features
 NESMUS3 supports:
 * music and one sound effect on each of the NES's four PSG channels.
 DPCM support is not planned.
-* up to 128 volume envelopes for music on pulse channels.
+* up to 128 volume/duty envelopes for music on pulse channels.
 * a separate set of up to 80 "drum" envelopes for music on the noise channel.
-* vibrato and software sweep effects.
+* vibrato and software sweep effects

 ## Data formats